How To Drain Coolant Toyota RAV4

 Required Tools Overview

-• Small flat blade screwdriver: For prying out the plastic clips securing the lower cover.
+• Small flat blade screwdriver: Release plastic clips without breaking them.

 Safety Equipment Necessities